 Marsha from Hangeulove has a great Q&A post on studying at Yonsei University KLI.

 December 2016: I have been receiving questions from readers and thought it would be a good idea write an e-book to answer the some of the frequently asked questions and share the lessons I have learnt from my 16 months in Korea.
-In the e-book, I also share tips on matters such as how to shave off at least two-thirds of the cost of your textbooks, crucial tips on how to study for the exams, additional information about visa extension and work visa, as well as other important information (e.g. SIM card and accommodation) that will make your life in Korea easier, cheaper and more exciting.
+In the e-book, I also share tips on matters such as how to shave off at least two-thirds of the cost of your textbooks, crucial tips on how to study for the exams (from someone who has scored full marks for papers 😉), additional information about visa extension and work visa, as well as other important information (e.g. SIM card and accommodation) that will make your life in Korea easier, cheaper and more exciting.
 The 25-page e-book is ready for purchase at SGD $10.
 Drop me a message to buy a PDF copy of the e-book!